-In Europe, many herds and flocks become infected with BTV8 but only a few animals show clinical signs.
-However, up to half the clinically affected sheep die, while little mortality occurs in cattle.
+In Europe, many herds and flocks became infected with BTV8 but only a few animals showed clinical signs.
+However, up to half the clinically affected sheep died, while little mortality occurred in cattle.

-Between herd prevalence: The few published cross sectional serological surveys suggest that a high proportion (up to 24 to 90%) of herds and flocks were infected with BTV8 after it had spread in a region (Elbers et al. 2007a; Méroc et al. 2008; van Schaik et al. 2008; Vandenbussche et al. 2008b).
+Between herd prevalence: The few published cross sectional serological surveys suggest that a high proportion (up to 100%) of herds and flocks were infected with BTV8 after it had spread in a region (Durand et al. 2010; Elbers et al. 2007a; Méroc et al. 2008; van Schaik et al. 2008; Vandenbussche et al. 2008b).

-Within herd prevalence: As for other serotypes of BTV, a high proportion of BTV8-infected animals occur in herds without clinical signs.
-In individual herds and flocks the number of infected animals ranged from 1 to 76% (Elbers et al. 2007a; Méroc et al. 2008; van Schaik et al. 2008; Williamson et al. 2008).
+Within herd prevalence: As for other serotypes of BTV, a high proportion of BTV8infected animals occur in herds without clinical signs.
+In individual herds and flocks the number of infected animals ranged from 1 to 76% (Durand et al. 2010; Elbers et al. 2007a; Méroc et al. 2008; van Schaik et al. 2008; Williamson et al. 2008).
 In Belgium, a higher within herd prevalence of BTV8 in 2007 was associated with a lower morbidity than in 2006 due to protective immunity (Méroc et al. 2009).